itsnoahscloud/azure-powershell-azure-resize-disk/README.md

-# azure-powershell-citrix-backup-gold-image
+# azure-powershell-azure-resize-disk
- This is how to backup / snapshot Citrix gold image using PowerShell
+ This is how to resize disk in Azure using PowerShell